dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

 ## Configure conditional access for SharePoint Online

 ### Step 1: Configure Active Directory security groups
 Before you start, configure Azure Active Directory security groups for the conditional access policy.
 You can configure these groups in the **Office 365 admin center** or in the **Intune account portal**.
-These groups are used to target or exempt users from the policy.
-When a user is targeted by a policy, each device they use must be compliant in order to access resources.
+You use these groups to target or exempt users from the policy.
+When a user is targeted by a policy, each device that they use must be compliant in order to access resources.

 You can specify two group types in a SharePoint Online policy:

--   **Targeted groups**: Contains groups of users which the policy will apply to.
+-   **Targeted groups**: Contains groups of users that the policy applies to.

--   **Exempted groups**:Contains groups of users that are exempt from the policy.
+-   **Exempted groups**: Contains groups of users that are exempt from the policy.

-If a user is in both groups, they will be exempt from the policy.
+If a user is in both groups, they are exempt from the policy.

 ### Step 2: Configure and deploy a compliance policy
-If you haven't already done so, create and deploy a compliance policy to the users that the SharePoint Online policy will be targeted to.
+If you haven't already done so, create a compliance policy, and deploy it to the users that the SharePoint Online policy targets.

 > [!NOTE]
 > While compliance policies are deployed to [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] groups, conditional access policies are targeted to Azure Active Directory security groups.